 Copy-You can copy an existing script and save it with a different name.
 This is useful if you have similar scripts with different options.

 Logs-This tab displays a list of several system logs that can be used for troubleshooting.
 You can view or download an individual log or you can select the Zip option which will bundle all of the system logs into a Zip file and download them onto your computer.
-(The location it is downloaded to depends on your computer’s configuration but is usually in the downloads section)
+(The location it is downloaded to depends on your computer’s configuration but is usually in the downloads section) There is also a Tail option for the log which will only output the last 50 lines of the log to get just the most recent log information.

 Uploads-This tab will contain any files that do not fit the standard FPP formats.